Basketball Reference Blog

 WS

-It should be to no one’s surprise that Klay Thompson is on this list again twice.
-The taller splash brother is considered by many to have the prettiest jumpshot in NBA history.
+It should be to no one’s surprise that Klay Thompson is on this list again … twice.
+The taller Splash Brother is considered by many to have the prettiest jump shot in NBA history.
 So, it shouldn’t be shocking that on nights when he is hot, he usually breaks/creates shooting records.

-6. Stephen Curry (12 threes made on 2016-02-27)
+5 (tied).
+Stephen Curry (12 threes made on 2/27/16, 2/27/25, & 4/1/25)

 Photo of Stephen Curry